 No doubt your candidates must thoroughly prepare for the evaluation stage.
 However, the biggest problem of most companies is that they themselves are not prepared for it.
 This leads to poorly drafted assessment tests and missing out on pertinent questions during candidate interactions.

 Chalk out a list of skills you want to test your candidate on, and the things that you wish to know about him.
-And repeat this process for every different position that you’re hiring for instead of simply creating one fixed template.
+Repeat this process for every different position that you’re hiring for instead of simply creating one fixed template.
 This ensures that your assessments and interviews give valuable insights into the candidate.

 3. Overload of Interviews